sujith-eag/personal-site/content/docs/bash-linux/Terminal-2working-with-files.md

 # copies file to another directory with different name.
 ```

-A directory and all its contents are copied by using recursive option `-r`  <br />
+A directory and all its contents are copied by using recursive option `-r`
 (like backing up directory)
 ```c
 $ cp -r thesis thesis_backup